jrandj/redhat/README.md

     * The `/etc/passwd` file contains vital user login data.

     * The `/etc/shadow` file is readable only by the root user and contains user authentication information.
 Each row in the file corresponds to one entry in the passwd file.
 The password expiry settings are defined in the `/etc/login.defs` file.
+The `/etc/defaults/useradd` file contains defaults for the *useradd* command.

     * The `/etc/group` file contains the group information.
 Each row in the file stores one group entry.